Important Information

 Tea House/lodge accommodation during the trek.

-Three night Accomodation wit breakfast in Kathmandu.
+Three night accomodation with breakfast in Kathmandu.

 All Standard Meals (Breakfast, Lunch and Dinner) during the Trek.